Global Approach Against Racism on Campus

 President’s Committee for a Discrimination-Free Campus

-The President’s Committee for a Discrimination-Free Campus will be created and will advise the president on how to combat racism and promote tolerance and inclusivity across the uOttawa campus and within the uOttawa community.
+A President’s Committee for a Discrimination-Free Campus has been put in place to provide advice to the President on ways to combat racism and promote diversity, acceptance and inclusivity across the uOttawa campus and within the uOttawa community.
+The committee met during the summer and provided guidance on the implementation of these measures.

 Specifically, the committee will advise the President on how to: